 Shabbat Dinner

-While this Shabbat format incorporates many elements of a traditional Shabbat dinner, many aspects have been modified, re-ordered, or adapted.
+While this Shabbat dinner format incorporates several elements of a traditional Shabbat dinner, many aspects have been modified, simplified, re-ordered, or adapted.
 Explore what connects most for you in this space, and leave room for both ancient tradition as well as inspired creativity!

 Prior to beginning your Shabbat gathering…